-Our call to action: the EC must pledge €715 million to the Global Fund
+Our call to action: the EC must pledge €800 million to the Global Fund

 The Global Fund and the EU share a commitment to ending HIV, tuberculosis, and malaria by 2030.
-However, this path is fraught with challenges, including climate change, conflicts, and persistent health inequities.
-Continued investment in the Global Fund is essential to overcoming these obstacles.
+However, this path is fraught with challenges, including climate change, conflicts, persistent health inequities and the devastating retreat of once-reliable donors.
+Stepping up EU investment in the Global Fund is essential to overcoming these obstacles.